Estimated Reading Time: 7 Minutes

 7. Add a feature

-No matter how tiny your townhouse backyard is, you can always add a nice feature like a fountain, a fire pit, or cozy reading nook to make this tiny spot worth the visit.
+No matter how tiny your townhouse backyard is, you can always add a nice feature like a fountain, a fire pit, or a cozy reading nook to make this tiny spot worth the visit.
 Take the sun into account when you do.
-If you use a water feature, make sure you keep the water always running to prevent Dengue, Zika or Chikungunya.
+If you use a water feature, make sure you keep the water running to prevent Dengue, Zika, or Chikungunya.

 8. Add an accent

-You can add an accent to the tiny backyard that will draw the eye to the back of the space immediately.
+You can add an accent to the tiny backyard that will immediately draw the eye to the back of the space.

 9. Plant your own tomatoes

-If you love to eat your homegrown food, you can grow tomatoes and not need a lot of space.
+If you love eating your homegrown food, you can grow tomatoes without needing much space.
 And you can recycle all those water bottles that you usually throw out.
 Find out here how to grow tomatoes the easy way in inverted hanging planters.
 You can also use jars for your herb garden.

 Watch out for our other blogs, where we always try to come up with new ideas and tips to make your Costa Rica real estate purchase a responsible one.

 If you or someone you know needs assistance in buying a Costa Rican townhouse with a tiny backyard, we appreciate your referral.
-Contact us now.
+Feel free to comment on this blog and share this article on your social media.
+Would you like to learn more about buying property in Costa Rica?
+Then request a Zoom meeting with me now.